odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

 base-zookeeper-0                           1/1     Running   0             2m12s
 base-kafka-0                               1/1     Running   1 (14s ago)   2m12s
 ```
-You'll notice that this time we have no 'Completed' job - this was the script that configured our servers,
+You'll notice that this time we have no **Completed** job - this was the script that configured our servers,
 so now we'll do it by issuing REST API calls to configure.

 ## Checking logs